doggy8088/angular-extension-pack/README.md

 - Recommended Settings
     - `"editor.minimap.renderCharacters": false`
         - Enhanced minimap performance by disabling render characters in minimap.
-- Recommended Settings for Visual Studio Code v1.13 and later
+- Recommended Settings for Visual Studio Code v1.13 to v1.14.
     - `"emmet.useNewEmmet": true`
         - Use the new Emmet features in Visual Studio Code v1.13.
+        - The new Emmet features has been enabled by default from Visual Studio Code v1.15.

 **Enjoy!**